zeroincombenze/tools/z0bug_odoo/docs/rtd_usage.rst

         }
     )

 one2many / many2many
 ~~~~~~~~~~~~~~~~~~~~

 The one2many and many2many field may contains one or more ID;
-every ID use the many2one notation using external reference.
+every ID use the same above many2one notation with external reference.
 Value may be a string (just 1 value) or a list.

 ::